7gxycn08/PyAnime4K-GUI/README.md

    pip install -r requirements.txt
    ```
 3. Place the required ffmpeg.exe and ffprobe.exe in the `ffmpeg/` folder.
-4. Ensure the required settings are set properly for your hardware settings.
+4. Ensure the required settings are set properly for your GPU.
 You can configure them directly from the GUI.:
    ```
     Codec:
     For Nvidia GPU's use hevc_nvenc